Popular automations

 Shared Drive organization

 For teams using Google Workspace, create folders in Shared Drives instead of personal drives.
-Everyone on the team has access automatically.
+Everyone on the team has access automatically without additional sharing steps.
 The automation works the same way, just selecting a Shared Drive as the destination.
+New team members get access to all project folders the moment they join the Shared Drive, and departing team members lose access automatically without you revoking individual folder permissions.

 How should I name project folders?